The Human Voice as a Sensor-Based Electronic Live Instrument

 Audio file

-I extended the range of functions of the fingertip vocoder by also using a Leap Motion Controller.
-This infrared sensor detects the position of the hands and fingers in space.
-This means that - in addition to activating the individual voice transpositions - further parameters can be controlled: The left-right movement of the hand can, for example, move the individual voices smoothly between the left and right channels and distribute them in the room.
+I extended the functionality of the Fingertip Vocoder by integrating a Leap Motion Controller.
+This infrared sensor detects hand and finger positions in space, allowing additional parameters to be controlled: for instance, the left-right movement of the hand can shift the individual voices between the left and right audio channel, distributing them spatially.

 Video URL